linadelh/react-notes/TO DO LIST/README.md

-**a simple to do list where you can add remove and mark as finished**
+**a simple to do list where you can add remove and edit and mark as finished**